 2012-13: A case of mononucleosis and a knee injury limited Finn to 41 games in his third season with the Guelph Storm.
 He scored 11 goals with 20 assists and was +2 with 24 penalty minutes.
 Guelph finished fourth in the Midwest Division and lost to Kitchener in a first round playoff series.
 Finn did not play in the series.
 In August he was invited to Team Canada’s camp for the 2014 World Junior Championship.

-A heady player, Finn is described as a solid all-round threat.
-He is a strong defensive player that can handle tough assignments.
-He’s able to read the developing play and react accordingly.
-Finns offensive game is also taking steps forward as he looks to become a more impactful player.
-He needs to continue to add physical elements to his game as he is currently a bit undersized for an NHL defenseman.
-He’s also not considered a high-end skater.
+Finn is a heady player described as a solid all-round threat.
+He is a strong defensive player that can handle tough assignments and can read the developing play and react accordingly.
+Finn's offensive game has continued to evolve.
+He needs to continue to add physical elements to his game as he is currently a bit undersized for an NHL defenseman and his skating is a concern.